mousepawmedia/devdocs/network/source/setup_linux/about.rst

 I have an iDevice.
 Will it still work with my PC?
 ---------------------------------------------------------

-Unfortunately, Apple *blocked* music sync with Linux on all 4th Gen and later iDevices.
+Unfortunately, Apple® *blocked* music sync with Linux on all 4th Gen and later iDevices.
 There are ways around this, however.
-I have an iPod Touch that runs Google Music (a free service), that my Ubuntu machine automatically syncs with.
+I have an iPod touch® that runs Google Music™ (a free service), that my Ubuntu machine automatically syncs with.

 Will my <device> work?
 ----------------------------

-Fitbit and Livescribe are two devices I'm frequently asked about.
+Fitbit® and Livescribe™ are two devices I'm frequently asked about.
 Although there is demand from the community, these companies have shown no interest in supporting Linux.
 There are some open-source efforts to get these devices working with Linux, but it'll be a while.

 On the other hand, Wacom tablets, many cameras, and most printers (just to name a few things) work BEAUTIFULLY with Linux!

+..
+NOTE:: Ubuntu MATE 18.04 has no control panel for Wacom devices, while
+           Ubuntu 18.04 *does*.
+If you're using MATE, you can control your Wacom tablet using a set of scripts written by Jason C. McDonald.

 Ultimately, you should just do a web search to see if your device is compatible.